-Images of destroyed houses, crying women and children, injured soldiers – every day we are confronted with such scenes, often actually overwhelmed.
+Images of destroyed houses, crying women and children, injured soldiers – every day we are confronted with such scenes, often feeling overwhelmed.
 The whole world seems to be in turmoil.
-The terrible news of our times are on our screens, in newspapers, and on television.
-But who actually delivers these news?
+The terrible news of our times is on our screens, in newspapers, and on television.
+But who actually delivers this news?
 And how do these people deal with it?

 What remains - journalists in crisis areas